ShaneCurcuru/slides/apachecon/TheApacheWay-Intro-ApacheConNA2017.md

 - Consensus within community
 - Choose best path forward
   - Or even an improvement
   - Your perfection may be someone else's "meh"

+???
+There is no perfection - just getting better step by step.
+Our goal is to serve the public good, so any new features - as long as they don't fail the tests or unduly slow down performance - is a good thing.

+Consensus doesn't mean everyone thinks it's perfect - just that any proposed change is better somehow than we have now.

 ---
 template: logorb
 # Decision Making - Votes When Needed

-- Not talking about voting
-  - Because it's really consensus we're looking for
-- Voting just a shortcut to help move consensus forward in a timely manner
+> "Voting is a shortcut to move consensus forward in a timely manner"

+> "Voting is a way to record an **official** consensus"

+???
+There are two quotes about voting - the +1/-1 you've all heard about.
+One of these is a good use of voting, the other is... not as good.

+You must vote on releases.
+In some cases, the vote is the formal record that a PMC or the board made a decision.
+That keeps the decision as being an act of the ASF as a foundation, and not just a bunch of individual developers.

+Voting to speed consensus... it can be OK in some cases, but where possilbe we prefer to work through to a better consensus.
+Some projects choose as a whole community to use votes more often, but it's not required.

 ---